mark-s/PurgeOldFiles/readme.md

 `--noDeleteFolders` doesn't delete any folders - empty or otherwise!

 ## Examples

+To get usage instructions just omit any arguments
+`PurgeOldFiles.exe `

 ### Testing (DO THIS FIRST):
 + Just show me what would be deleted, but don't delete anything! [**`--test`**]